 - Apply for approval to study abroad through Saint Michael’s College:

-- Apply for acceptance to a university or a program:
+- After receiving SMC approval to study abroad by SMC, apply for acceptance to a university or a program:

-Application materials are sent (by the student) directly to a program provider.
+Application materials are sent (by the student) directly to a program partner.
 Most program applications are available on-line and submitted electronically.

 Attend the mandatory Pre-Departure Meeting organized by the Study Abroad Office